miicck/xdmc/README.md

         $ xdmc # serial
         $ mpirun xdmc # parallel with MPI

-The input file contains a list of keywords, which are listed by invoking xdmc with the -h option
+The input file contains a list of keywords, information about which can be obtained by invoking xdmc with the -h option

         $ xdmc -h
         ... info about input parameters